 When my test results came back, I was so surprised at the foods I was sensitive to (spinach-really?) and quite thankful that I was not sensitive to some of my favorite foods, like cashews and black tea.
-Following the LEAP protocol (that’s the protocol that a certified LEAP therapist guides you through based on your MRT results) turned out to be much easier that I thought it would be.
+Following the food protocol turned out to be much easier than I thought it would be.
 It’s funny that when you are only eating foods that are not causing inflammation for you that you don’t really crave other foods.
-And that you feel so good!
-I slept better, I had more energy, and best of all, my belly was flat and I could wear my rings any day I wanted to!
+And you feel so good!
+I slept better, I had more energy, and best of all, my belly was flat and I my hands and feet weren’t swollen!

-It has been three years since I did MRT/LEAP.
-My belly is still flat, and my rings practically fall off my fingers!
+It has been three years since I did the MRT test and food protocol.
+My belly is still flat and my rings practically fall off my fingers!
 I have only had one attack of Iritis, which I attribute to eating a lot of corn tortilla chips (with which to scoop up the guacamole and salsa) while on vacation.
-I was very sensitive to corn on my MRT results and didn’t manage to keep it out of my diet 100% when I was following the LEAP protocol.
+I was very sensitive to corn on my MRT results and didn’t manage to keep it out of my diet 100% when I was following the food protocol.
 I learned that corn is very tricky and hides in so many foods, including tonic water!
-Because I didn’t keep corn completely out of my diet during LEAP, it still causes some inflammation (as noted by swollen hands) if I consume a lot of it.
+Because I didn’t keep corn completely out of my diet during my food protocol, it still causes some inflammation (as noted by swollen hands) if I consume a lot of it.

-Because I know that food sensitivities change slowly over time, I plan to do MRT/LEAP every few years just to stay ahead of the game.
+Because I know that food sensitivities change slowly over time, I plan to do the MRT test every few years just to stay ahead of the game.
 I also make gut health a priority and continue to follow an antioxidant-rich diet.

-One of my goals is to get the word out to others to not wait until an autoimmune condition happens to do the MRT/LEAP.
+One of my goals is to get the word out to others to not wait until digestive issues or an autoimmune condition happens to do the MRT test and food protocol after.
 If you are having any inflammatory symptoms (such as my symptoms of constipation, bloating, gas, and Raynaud’s Syndrome), why not get tested and nip any potential problems in the bud before trouble develops?